okta/okta-oidc-xamarin/README.md

 #### RenewStarted event

-The `OktaContext.Current.RenewStarted` event is raised before token renewal (refresh).
+The `OktaContext.Current.RenewStarted` event is raised before token renewal begins.
 To execute code when the `RenewStarted` event is raised, add an event handler to the `OktaContext.Current.RenewStarted` event.

 ```csharp
 // directly